Parents & Carers

 Can I pay for trips online?

 Parents and students may pay online with a debit or credit card for tuition fees and faculty fees including trips and equipment.
 There is also the facility to top-up the catering e-purse online to allow students to use the cashless payment system in College refectories.
-This link can be found on the 'Pay Online' page under the 'Courses' tab.
+Your young person can also top up their card through the button on the Student Portal.

 What can you expect of us?

-We will provide your son/daughter with first-rate teaching to give them the best chance to progress on their chosen qualification.
-We'll equip them with the skills needed for employment or further study through work ready interviews, our JobShop, work experience opportunities and relevant industry visits and speakers.
-We'll provide them with support while at College, from our Information Zones to student support teams.
+We will provide your young person with first-rate teaching to give them the best chance to progress on their chosen qualification.
+We'll equip them with the skills needed for employment or further study through work ready interviews, our careers team, work experience opportunities and relevant industry visits and speakers.
+We'll provide them with support while at College, from student finance to student support teams.
 They'll be given a safe environment to improve their confidence and personal skills.

 What do we expect of our students?